2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 5. Page Loading Speed:

-• Metric: The time it takes for your website pages to fully load for users.
+- Metric: The time it takes for your website pages to load for users fully.

-• Importance: A crucial factor for both user experience and SEO.
+- Importance: Speed is a crucial factor for both user experience and SEO.
 Google prioritizes fast-loading websites in search results, and slow speeds can lead to increased bounce rates and decreased conversions.

-• Expected Conversion Rate: Studies show a significant correlation between faster loading speeds and higher conversion rates.
-Aim for under 3 seconds for optimal results.
+- Expected Conversion Rate: Studies show a significant correlation between faster loading speeds and higher conversion rates.
+For optimal results, aim for under 3 seconds.

 6. Bounce Rate: